GDPR and How It Affects a Data Breach Caused by Account Takeover

 Superdrug responded very quickly and did all the right things.
 Their IT systems were not breached, and they advised customers to change their passwords to fix the issue.

-At Netacea we’re continually looking at new ways to combat the threat from ATO.
+At Netacea we’re continually looking at new ways to combat threats from ATO.
 One of the key ways is to use behavioural analysis to prevent these ATO attempts in the first place, as well as to help quickly identify potential breached accounts should an attack be successful.

 A successful ATO attack needs a large volume of accounts to succeed.
 For example, the hackers claimed to have access to 20,000 Superdrug accounts, although only a few hundred were actually verified as compromised.
 Our behavioural data can pick up these programmatic attacks, even if they are specifically programmed to go slow and low and workaround existing WAF thresholds.